jmlallier/Halve/_posts/2018-01-10-stafforce.md

 * Statuses of arrangement

 ### What I learned
-- I now understand how array_map works :D
-- Data is complex
-- Working alone is hard
+- Composer for dependency management
+- Greater familiarity with the Google Maps API
+- Use a language's built-in functions whenever possible to improve performance and security.
+In this project, I learned about PHP's functions for differencing data.
+When a change is made to a record, I used array_diff to compare the old and new records and only store the differences

 ## Conclusion
-This project was very complex and quite difficult.
-I enjoyed the many challenges that required me to research and learn new practices, but I wish I had been able to work on a team for this.
-Working with vanilla, functional PHP instead of a framework or OOP made this project increasingly difficult as the project grew in size, so I had to be creative and intentional in abstracting reusable components, assets, and functions.

-Overall, I'm happy with the results, as I was able to focus a great deal of time and effort on this project.
-It wasn't easy, but it was fun.
+This project helped me learn and understand a lot about efficient data interaction and data structures.
+I'm excited to continue developing my knowledge of algorithms and data structure theory.

 ## Preview

 {% capture images %}
-	{{ site.global.data.baseurl }}/images/cremation/arrange_1.png
+	{{ site.global.data.baseurl }}/images/stafforce/workorders.png
-	{{ site.global.data.baseurl }}/images/cremation/arrange_2.png
+ 	{{ site.global.data.baseurl }}/images/stafforce/workorder.png
-	{{ site.global.data.baseurl }}/images/cremation/gpl_agreement.png
+	{{ site.global.data.baseurl }}/images/stafforce/evaluation.png
 {% endcapture %}
-{% include gallery images=images caption="Users are guided through a series of questions to determine the type of arrangement" cols=3 %}
+{% include gallery images=images caption="The workorder overview, details, and employee removal evaluation (the answers become factors in suggesting the employee for future workorders).
+Skills listed on the workorder are used for employee recommendations." cols=3 %}

 {% capture images %}
-	{{ site.global.data.baseurl }}/images/cremation/user_dashboard.png
+	{{ site.global.data.baseurl }}/images/stafforce/employees.png
-	{{ site.global.data.baseurl }}/images/cremation/user_profile.png
+	{{ site.global.data.baseurl }}/images/stafforce/employee.png
 {% endcapture %}
-{% include gallery images=images caption="Users have a dashboard displaying each arrangement they're a part of and can view the arrangement details" cols=2 %}
+{% include gallery images=images caption="Employees overview and details page.
+Skills listed for employees are used for suggesting employees for a workorder." cols=2 %}

 {% capture images %}
-	{{ site.global.data.baseurl }}/images/cremation/obituaries.png
-	{{ site.global.data.baseurl }}/images/cremation/obituary_new.png
+	{{ site.global.data.baseurl }}/images/cremation/company.png
-	{{ site.global.data.baseurl }}/images/cremation/obituary_comment.png
+	{{ site.global.data.baseurl }}/images/cremation/search.png
 {% endcapture %}
-{% include gallery images=images caption="Obituaries can be viewed and edited (by users with permissions), and anybody can comment (comments are reviewed by agents before publishing)" cols=3 %}

-{% capture images %}
-	{{ site.global.data.baseurl }}/images/cremation/agent_dashboard.png
-	{{ site.global.data.baseurl }}/images/cremation/agent_user_profile.png
-	{{ site.global.data.baseurl }}/images/cremation/agent_update_status.png
-{% endcapture %}
-{% include gallery images=images caption="Agents can view and edit the cases they're assigned, as well as set statuses, make notes, and upload documents" cols=3 %}
+{% include gallery images=images caption="The company details page, which logs past employees and current and past workorders, as well as employees not to return.
+The search highlights matching terms or partial terms." cols=2 %}